anuramt/R3-SoftwareTask2-AnuramThirumoli/README.md

 color_blue = (0, 177, 247)      # used to fill window so users can identify input window
 ```

 The *direction* variable is the character represetation of the direction key being pressed and will be used as a parameter for the function *format_command*.
-The *direction_inputs* variable is a dictionary with all the valid keys that are used for changing the directions (wasd), and for each valid key, there is a character representation of that key.
+The *direction_inputs* variable is a dictionary with all the valid keys that are used for changing the directions (WASD), and for each valid key, there is a character representation of that key.
 ```
 direction = ''          # which direction key is being pressed (wasd) direction_inputs = {    # pygame's keyboard constants to direction character (wasd)